The Cocktail Hour Podcast

 Dr. Robin, among many things, is a holistic healer and founder of Your Wellness Connection, one of the nation’s most successful integrative healing centers that focuses on disciplines such as chiropractic, Chinese medicine, energy medicine, naturopathic medicine, functional medicine, massage therapy, counseling, nutritional and wellness coaching, and movement arts.
 She is passionate about helping people make small changes to create big shifts in their lives.
 She is also an international speaker, best-selling author, podcast host and practicing chiropractor.

+Maki's passion is helping people discover what they are tolerating in order to break through to a life defined by their desires rather than societal or familial constructs of success.
+Too many put up with a life spent surviving rather than thriving.
+She believes that we are here, on earth, to experience joy.
 Her life experiences, background in science and counseling, as well as her time spent in corporate America have uniquely positioned her to coach others around self-awareness and provide a process around making incremental life changes in a guided way.
 This guidance can limit the wheel-spinning that occurs before one realizes that they are living a limited life based on someone else's definition of success.

 From the very start of her corporate career, Joelsette has had an entrepreneurial focus.
 She built a career managing IT and engineering projects, portfolios, and teams for a diverse set of companies, from IBM and Cerner to Waddell & Reed, Sprint, and American Century Investments.
 She has led more than 10 engineering teams nationwide and is known for her unique ability to both execute on details and drive multimillion dollar strategic projects to successful completion.
 This is all while keeping her teams motivated, inspired and engaged.
 She is a rare talent in her execution, drive and commitment.